How to capture movement in photography using shutter speed settings

 For this you’re going to need a tripod and a remote control, or use your self timer (which is what I did).

 The tide was just on the turn and starting to come in and it was quite windy, so the surface of the water was rippling.
-It had been pouring down most of the day, so the sand was quite wet and therefore reflecting the colours in the sky.
+It had been pouring down most of the day, so the sand was quite wet and therefore reflecting the colors in the sky.

 Urban landscapes and cityscapes are amazing playgrounds for the slow shutter photographer.

 In urban night photography car tail lights that flow like long red ribbons through a photograph always grab a viewer’s attention.
 Again, it’s the idea of being able to see what our eyes can’t see.
 You will of course need a tripod and a way to trigger your shutter without touching your camera – remote control or the self timer is the way to go.